Summertime Reads for Historical Fiction Fans

 This dual-timeline novel transports you to the Sunshine Coast of Queensland, Australia.
 In 1901, a ship sank, and only one passenger survived.
 Isabella Winterbourne’s husband had been commissioned to transport a jeweled mace to the Australian Parliament.
 As the sole survivor of the shipwreck, Isabella must brave the elements to survive and deliver the priceless gift.

 In 2011, Libby Slater leaves her life in Paris to return to her Australian hometown.
-Having recently lost the love of her life, she hopes that reconciling with her sister, who she hasn’t spoken to in 20 years, might help her grieving process.
+Having recently lost the love of her life, she hopes that reconciling with her sister, whom she hasn’t spoken to in 20 years, might help her grieving process.

 Book Summary